runtimeverification/avm-semantics/README.md

 The [`verification.md`](tests/specs/verification.k) module must be compiled with the Haskell backend and included in every spec file.
 The Makefile target `test-avm-prove` ensures that the verification module is compiled properly before checking the specs.

-**NOTE**: the specs have not yet been fully ported to the current semantics and are failing.
-They are not checked on CI and are not called by `make test`.

 Repository Structure
 --------------------